nagylzs/runtree/README.md

 - `finished`
 - `has_error`

-These are not separate properties, but a function of the state.
+These are not stored properties, but a function of the state.
 For details, see the list of states below.

 ## Syntax